monday.com: No. 1 In Project Management Software

 The cost of a project management software depends on the software, your specific needs, and your billing period (monthly or annual).
 The good news is that a lot of the best apps in the market provide their service for free, up to a point.
 There are others still that offer a trial period for those who aren’t sure of what they need yet.

-To illustrate, here’s an idea of the price points of three of the best apps that we’ve reviewed.
+To illustrate, here’s an idea of the price points of four of the best apps that we’ve reviewed.

 Wrike – This software is reasonably expensive.
 There is a free version that lets you give the service a shot; the catch is that you’re limited to up to five users in your account.
 Unless you’re a small group, this doesn’t account for much.
 This is, however, enough to showcase just how powerful Wrike is.